Wild boar at large are one of the most damaging invasive species in North America.

 Alberta Pork & Alberta Irrigation’s Wild Boar at Large Control Program

-In response, Alberta Pork and Alberta Agriculture and Irrigation have established a Wild Boar At Large Eradication Project, which involves coordinated and strategic removal of entire sounders.
-If you spot wild boar at large or suspect wild boar at large damage, submit a report using EDDMapS, AISC’s free smartphone app for reporting invasive species, email wildboar@gov.ab.ca, call 310-FARM, or contact your local municipality.
-All reports are provided to the Alberta Pork and the Alberta Agriculture and Irrigation Wild Boar At Large Control Team who work with local stakeholders to come up with solutions.
+In response, Alberta Pork and Alberta Agriculture and Irrigation (AGI) have established a Wild Boar At Large Control Program, which involves coordinated and strategic removal of entire sounders.
+If you spot wild boar at large or suspect wild boar at large damage, submit a report using EDDMapS, AISC’s free smartphone app for reporting invasive species, email [email protected], call 310-FARM, or contact your local municipality.
+All reports are provided to the Alberta Pork and the AGI Wild Boar At Large Control Team who work with local stakeholders to come up with solutions.
 This program relies on Albertans to report observations of wild boar at large.
-However, awareness of wild boar at large remains low and is a potential barrier to the success of the project.
+However, awareness of wild boar remains low and is a potential barrier to the project's success.

 Need for Increased Awareness